 Using the same parameters outlined above, we solve the decision model on a finite, two-year time horizon, representing the shorter window within which many tenant farmers may make decisions (Fig ).
 Comparing the final state distribution of the baseline model to the short tenure model shows that, as length of land tenure or stability of lease agreements decline, optimal decisions are calculated more myopically and farmers are incentivized to severely limit investment into diversified practives.
-This results in a degredation of ecosystem state even among those plots with an initially high value, with 92% of farmers ending up in the simplified state.
+This results in a degradation of ecosystem state even among those farm sites with an initially high value, with 92% of farmers ending up in the simplified state.
 Our model data echoes empirical findings from a recent large-scale survey of U.S. west coast produce growers, which shows that farmers who primarily own their land are roughly 20% more likely to invest in at least one diversification practice.

 Figure 4: (A) Result of short land tenure on DEP adoption.
 The simulation is identical to that in Fig , but the MDP is solved under a finite, two-year time horizon.
 (B) Comparison between final state distribution of short- vs. long-tenure model runs.
 (C) Probability of ecosystem services state being ≥0.15 at t=10 for the short-tenure simulation vs. the base-case simulation.
 (D) Impact of land tenure on the probability of a farmer in our survey dataset adopting at least one DP.

-While land tenure is intertwined with land use decisions, agricultural subsidies have also become an integral part of farming over the past half-century, and policymakers are continually called upon to weigh farm viability against food affordability and environmental sustainability and design effective subsidy packages .
+While land tenure is intertwined with land use decisions, agricultural subsidies have also become an integral part of farming over the past half-century, and policymakers are continually called upon to weigh farm viability against food affordability and environmental sustainability and to design effective subsidy packages .
 We implement two competing subsidy structures: a short-term (two-year) subsidy which completely covers the cost of transitioning to a more diversified state, versus a longer-term (ten-year) subsidy which only marginally offests the transition cost.
 Formally, the cost of each subsidy package to the issuing organization is equal, and in fact the short-term subsidy is technically more valuable if economic discounting is applied.
 Within the model, agents adapt their decision policy π during the subsidy period, and at its conclusion they revert to subsidy free decision rules.

 Fig shows that longer, more sustained subsidies may be more beneficial to nudge behavior over the critical threshold toward more sustainable systems in the long-term.
-Comparing these experimental results to those in Fig , we find that both subsidy packages were effective in shifting farmers to a sustained higher ecosystem-services state.
+Comparing these simulation results to those in Fig , we find that both subsidy packages were effective in shifting farmers to a sustained higher ecosystem-services state.
 However, the sustained subsidy was much more effective at moving the needle.
 Due to the previously-discussed tipping point dynamic that emerges in the model, once an agent has crossed the threshold to the diversified state, it becomes much less likely that they will fall back toward the “simplified” state, at least in the short term.
-With state-transition stochasticity a major factor in a given model run, and the real world, longer-term subsidy packages have a higher chance of nudging behavior beyond the critical threshold.
+With state-transition stochasticity as a major factor in both any given simulation run and the real world, these results suggest that longer-term subsidy packages have a higher chance of nudging behavior beyond the critical threshold.